What is Request for Proposal (RFP)? A Definitive Guide

 Within the body of the RFP, you’ll identify your needs for the project.
 While each RFP will read differently, a few of the most common categories to write about include:

-- The history and background of your organization
+- The history and background of your company

 - A detailed project description